-Figure 6: SS-IntDialog average magnitude by condition within language regions

-Center: Left hemisphere language parcels overlaid on template brain (green; parcels include left IFGorb, IFG, MFG, AntTemp, PostTemp, and AngG from https://evlab.mit.edu/funcloc/).
+Figure 6.
+SS-IntDialog average magnitude by condition within language regions.
+Center: Left-hemisphere language parcels overlaid on template brain (green; parcels include left IFGorb, IFG, MFG, AntTemp, PostTemp, and AngG from https://evlab.mit.edu/funcloc/).
 Panels: Average response magnitude per individual for each condition in the SS-IntDialog task was extracted from subject-specific functional regions of interest for language (blue: Forward Dialogue; light blue: Backward Dialogue).
-All regions responded more to Forward than Backward speech.
-Each individual's datapoints are connected by light gray lines.
+All regions responded more to forward than backward speech.
+Each individual's data points are connected by light gray lines.

-Timecourse of response to dialogue videos in language regions left hemisphere language regions was correlated across participants who saw the same version of the extended dialogue, with the same character's speech played forward (Within-Group Correlations: M(SD)=0.41(0.17), one-sample t-test against 0 was significant (95% confidence interval: 0.38-0.44, t-value= 26.79, p-value<.001); for all regions, one-sample t-test against 0 was significant; Figure 7; Table 4).
+with the same character's speech played forward (Within-Group Correlations: M[SD] = 0.41[0.17], one-sample t test against 0 was significant (95% confidence interval: 0.38-0.44, t value = 26.79, p value < 0.001); for all regions, one-sample t test against 0 was significant; Figure 7 and Table 4).
 Thus, the short comprehensible utterances within these dialogues drove reliable responses, consistently across participants.
-In contrast, when comparing the timecourse to participants hearing the opposite character's speech played forward, there was little to no correlation in canonical left-hemisphere language regions (average Between-Group Correlations: M(SD)=0.04(0.08), one-sample t-test against 0 was significant (95% confidence interval: 0.02-0.05, t-value=4.68, p-value<.001); one-sample t-test testing for greater than 0 was not significant in individual regions except left PostTemp and AngG; Figure 7; Table 5).
-Even the significant Between-Group correlations in PostTemp and AngG were weak (PostTemp r=0.07, AngG r=0.08) and were below zero for some participants.
-In the network, and in every individual region, ISCs were much higher within than between groups (network, Within>Between: Est.=0.18, S.E.=0.007, t-value=26.13, corrected p-value<.001; for individual regions Table 5).
-These results suggests that reliable temporal structure in these regions was driven by language comprehensibility, and not by the visual and abstract semantic structure of the dialogues preserved between the groups (e.g., the sequence of visual images, the topic of the conversation, etc.).
+In contrast, when comparing the time course to participants hearing the opposite character's speech played forward, there was little to no correlation in canonical left-hemisphere language regions (average Between-Group Correlations: M[SD] = 0.04[0.08], one-sample t test against 0 was significant (95% confidence interval: 0.02-0.05, t value = 4.68, p value < 0.001); one-sample t test testing for greater than 0 was not significant in individual regions except left PostTemp and AngG; Figure 7 and Table 5).
+Even the significant Between-Group correlations in PostTemp and AngG were weak (PostTemp r = 0.07, AngG r = 0.08) and were below zero for some participants.
+In the network, and in every individual region, ISCs were much higher within than between groups (network,

+Within > Between: Est. = 0.18, SE = 0.007, t value = 26.13, corrected p value < 0.001; for individual regions see Table 5).
+These results suggest that reliable temporal structure in these regions was driven by language comprehensibility, and not by the visual and abstract semantic structure of the dialogues preserved between the groups (e.g., the sequence of visual images, the topic of the conversation).